May 18 2017

 Bourke Street Mall is the heart of retail shopping in the centre of the city.
-You’ll likely find all your favourite mainstream shops here, however if you are in need of more retail shopping, walk through to Emporium Melbourne and Melbourne Central.
-These three shopping hubs are connected so you’re able to walk right through from one to the other.
+You’ll likely find all you’re favourite mainstream shops here, however if you are in need of more retail shopping, walk through to Emporium Melbourne and Melbourne Central.
+These three shopping hubs have been connected so you’re able to walk right through from one to the other.

 For the bargain hunters out there, you can’t go past DFO Essenden or DFO South Wharf.
-They have all the big brands with massive discounts, so if you want to renew your wardrobe then go to Melbourne with an empty suitcase and fill it up at DFO.
+They have all the big brands with massive discounts, if you want to renew your wardrobe than go to Melbourne with an empty suitcase and fill it up at DFO.

-A lot of the markets are also great destinations for shopping, especially for souvenirs, so don’t forget to check those out.
+A lot of the markets are also great destinations for shopping, especially souvenirs so don’t forget to check those out.

 Or, if connecting with nature helps you relax, consider one of the many outdoor areas mentioned above, or why not try the Yoga and Kayak Tour!

-Anywhere in the city centre is worth exploring, as there are loads of alleys and side streets with tucked away cafes and street art.
+Anywhere in the city centre is worth exploring, there are loads of alleys and side streets with hidden away cafes and street art.
 The I’m Free Walking Tour mentioned earlier is a great way to discover some of them and get your orientation.

 During the day time St Kilda is Melbourne’s beach side playground, you’ll find great cafes, restaurants, community gardens and sometimes you’ll even spot penguins there if you’re around at dusk!

 Chapel Street – Another area worth checking out.
 During the day you’ll find lots of shopping and places to eat.
-At night you will certainly find a place to party until the early morning if that’s your style!
+At night and you will certainly find a place to party until the early morning, or maybe even into the next day if that’s you’re style!

 Melbourne has got loads of great events all year-round from festivals to fashion shows.
 I also think it is safe to say that Melbourne is Australia’s capital for sport events.
 So, keep an eye out for our favourites:

 The iVenture Card is a great way to save money if you’re looking to pack a lot into your trip.
-They have a variety of passes to choose from.
+They have a variety of pass’s to choose from.